 Yet, as we said before, we don’t mean it has to be all white!
 You don’t want it to feel cold and clinical, especially if you’re introducing accents of stainless steel (nobody wants a kitchen that feels like an operating theatre).
 If you use white as your base however, you can easily introduce warmer colours and textures.
 Wooden furnishings or coloured walls or tiles will help you add warmth to the space.
 You can also add elements such as flowers and fresh vegetables to create a welcoming feel that puts guests at ease.
 If you have white kitchen cabinets, for example, the unique texture and patterns found in real wood or natural stone can offset it without being too intrusive.

 White sounds like it might be restrictive, but there are plenty of ways to be creative (plus, white inspires creativity, remember?)
 Firstly, there are a multitude of shades of white to choose from: From cooler, blue-toned whites to warmer yellowy tones of ivory, so you can select one that suits your taste best.
+You can also experiment with different splashbacks, from different glass colours to tiles, that will make your white kitchen pop.
 Plus, with a blank canvas to work from you can introduce other textures and materials like wood, dark granite countertops or statement light-fixtures.
 Your white kitchen really is your oyster.

 Looking for kitchen inspiration?
 Browse our range of elegant, eclectic appliances to complete the look.